YOU CAN HELP STOP FRAUD – Anonymous, Confidential Hotline –

 Corporate Compliance issues are formally documented and investigated by the Corporate Compliance Officer, based on the nature of the complaint.
 The Compliance Officer may delegate the investigation at her discretion, barring no conflicts of interest, or may choose to refer the matter to legal counsel.
 In all cases, the Corporate Compliance Officer works with the department to ensure that the investigation is thorough, a root cause is explored, and strategies are implemented to prevent recurrence.
 In the event that a concern is raised that is not a compliance issue, the Compliance Officer refers to the appropriate personnel for review and follow-up.

 If an internal investigation substantiates a reported violation, then it is our policy to engage in a two-fold process: (1) to initiate corrective action, including, as appropriate, making prompt restitution of any overpayment amounts, notifying the appropriate governmental agency, instituting whatever disciplinary action is necessary; and (2) implementing systemic changes to prevent a similar violation from recurring in the future.
+The Compliance Officer and Program Directors work in collaboration to ensure implementation of the above.

 Results of compliance investigations are minimally shared with the Corporate Compliance Committee and additionally with others as deemed appropriate for learning and compliance purposes.